Durgesh2601/cloud-dashboard-manager/README.md

 ## Installation

-To run the Cloud Application Manager application locally, follow these steps:
+To run the Cloud Dashboard Manager application locally, follow these steps:

 1. Clone this repository to your local machine: